Welcome!

 Thank you for visiting my page!

 Since 2016, I am in the editorial team of Redescriptions: Political Thought, Conceptual History and Feminist Theory and steering committee member of the ECPR Standing Group on Political Concepts.
-I regularly act as an external expert for the European Commission and other funding agencies.
+I regularly act as external expert for the European Commission and other funding agencies.

 Here you can find my personal profile at Uppsala University and below a detailed CV.